Replicating Human Motivated Reasoning Studies with LLMs: LLM Parameters and Prompts

 \subsection{API-Based Models}

-Of the models considered in this study, GPT 4o-mini, o3-mini, Gemini 2.0 Flash, Claude 3 Haiku, Claude 3.5 Haiku, and Mistral 8x7B were called using the publicly available API each company offers.
-For each model, the ``max\_tokens'' was set to 1000, except for o3-mini which was given 2000 tokens.
-Initial studies showed o3-mini was not able to complete a large percentage of generations under 1000 max tokens, likely because it is a reasoning model.
+Of the models considered in this study, GPT 4o-mini, o3-mini, Gemini 2.0 Flash, Gemini 2.5 Flash, Claude 3 Haiku, Claude 4.5 Haiku, Mistral 8x7B, and Mistral 4 Small were called using the publicly available API each company offers.
+For each non-reasoning model, the ``max\_tokens'' was set to 1000, while reasoning models were given 2000 tokens.
+Reasoning models were given additional tokens to account for the behind-the-scenes reasoning before giving a response.
+Preliminary tests showed reasoning models struggled to respond at high rates with only 1000 tokens.
 For the OpenAI family of models, the ``temperature'' and ``top\_p'' were set to 1, following their default setting at the time of generation\footnote{\url{https://platform.openai.com/docs/api-reference/chat}}.
-For Gemini 2.0 Flash, ``temperature'' was set to 1, ``top\_p'' was set to 0.95, and ``top\_k'' was set to 64, following their default setting at the time of generation\footnote{\url{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-0-flash}}.
+For Gemini models, ``temperature'' was set to 1, ``top\_p'' was set to 0.95, and ``top\_k'' was set to 64, following their default setting at the time of generation\footnote{\url{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-0-flash}}.
 For the Anthropic family of models, the ``temperature'' was set to 1, following their default setting at the time of generation\footnote{\url{https://platform.claude.com/docs/en/api/beta/messages/create}}.
-For Mistral 8x7B, ``frequency\_penalty'' was set to 0, ``presence\_penalty'' was set to 0, and ``top\_p'' was set to 1 (opting to set this over ``temperature''), following their default setting at the time of generation\footnote{\url{https://docs.mistral.ai/api}}.
+For Mistral, ``frequency\_penalty'' was set to 0, ``presence\_penalty'' was set to 0, and ``top\_p'' was set to 1 (opting to set this over ``temperature''), following their default setting at the time of generation\footnote{\url{https://docs.mistral.ai/api}}.
+Mistral 4 Small's ``reasoning\_effort'' was set to ``high'' to activate reasoning capabilities.
 The specific version of the model is listed below: